Avd-ai/Olympics-database-system/README.md

 This project is a development of a database system in SQL.
 The repository has two main components :

-A) Code used to implement a database
+A) Code used to implement a database.
 B) Presentation to demonstrate the idea of the project,  how the project was designed , its implementation, and finally the analysis performed.

 The phases include the creation of a database, tables, along with various columns.